sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 type-id                   : Name of the event generated {string}
 text                      : Dynamic message describing the cause for the event {string}
 time-created              : Time stamp at which the event is generated {uint64}
-state                     : Indicates state of the event; for one-shot events, it is empty.
-For alarms it could be raise, cleared or ack {enum}
+action                    : Indicates action of the event; for one-shot events, it is empty.
+For alarms it could be raise, clear or acknowledge {enum}
 resource                  : Object which generated the event {string}
 severity                  : Severity of the event {string}